tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 ## Using the results in the thesis
 1. Document the experimental parameters (`num_legit`, `num_replay`, `p_loss`, `p_reorder`, `window_size`, MAC length).
 2. Copy the table outputs or the JSON aggregates into your thesis tables.
-3. Highlight trade-offs: compare `window` configurations across packet-loss and reordering rates, contrast inline vs post-run attack models, and use `challenge` as an upper-bound reference.
+3. Highlight trade-offs: compare `window` configurations across packet-loss and reordering rates, contrast inline (real-time) vs post-run attack models, and use `challenge` as an upper-bound reference.

 ## Notes on attacker model and randomness
 - By default the attacker is modeled with a perfect recorder (`attacker_record_loss=0`); set it equal to `p_loss` if you want the attacker to experience the same losses as the legitimate link.